2023 Key Social Media Metrics To Track for Your Restaurant

 - How many people are actually buying your services?

-When it comes to having a clear overall view of the results of your social media campaigns, there are four main metrics that restaurateurs should keep their eye on:
+When it comes to having a clear overall view of the results of your social media campaigns, there are some key social media metrics for restaurants operators should keep their eye on:

 When we mention engagement, we are referring to the number of likes, comments, and shares your social media posts receive.
 If you have excellent engagement from the right audiences, then it’s very likely that the rest of your metrics will feature positive results too.